rj9935/PML--Project/Project.md

 Submission Cases                   20         160
 Training/testing Data           19622         160

 The next step was to remove the first seven variables from each data set, as they contain values added to the raw measurement data during the original analysis which were not relevant to the analysis here.
 Following this, variables with incomplete (missing) measurements were identified and removed (as these were also added during the original analysis, missing samples generally being a consequence of the time windowing imposed during that analysis).
-In order to reduce the computational load involved in ML algorithm training, pairs of strongly correlated variables were next identified using the findCorrelations() function and one of each pair was removed from the data set (since one of each pair was redundant as a predictor due to the correlation).
-The dimensions of the resulting data sets were then printed.
+The final step carried out on the combined training/tesing data was to partition it into training and testing sets on the basis of an 80%:20% random selection.

 ```r